kikejimenez/spark_nbs/README.md

 ## Structure

-The notebooks run pyspark or in scala-spark.
+The notebook run in pyspark or scala-spark.
 At the begiining of the notebook each case is specified.

 ## Scala Spark